jvcdk/vscode-commandline-test-adapter/README.md

 ## Re-discovery of tests

-If the list of tests has changed in your workspace, this is not automatically reflected in the Test Explorer.
+If the list of tests has changed in your workspace, there are two possible ways to let this be reflected in the Test Explorer UI:
-The reason for this is that VS Code invites plugins to make use of `FileWatcher`s and react to any changes in the workspace.

-However, it is difficult for this extension (where you can run arbitrarily discovery commands) to know which file changes to watch for, and hence this would be an expensive solution.

-Instead the following solutions are implemented:
+ * Manually triggering the re-discover command.
+ * Setting up a file watcher pattern.

+See further below.

+Note also that when re-discovering tests, pre-existing tests are preserved in Test Explorer.
+Pre-existing tests are identified by

+* The given label
+* The given file.

+Change any of these, and a new test instance (in the Test Explorer) has to be created.

+Note also that if the given test had children, they will also be re-instantiated.
+The Test Explorer UI will collapse the children and their test-run state will be reset.

 #### Re-discover command
 Use the `CommandLine Tests: Re-discover tests` command to re-run the discovery of command line tests.